Wilkes County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to initiate a lien sale to recover the towing and storage fees.
+Do not let it reach this point.
+Contact the impound lot as soon as possible to arrange for retrieval.

 If You Can't Afford the Fees